-I am currently a Ph.D. student in the security lab (SecLab) at UCSB, and a recipient of the 2018 IBM Ph.D. fellowship.
+I am currently the CEO at Allthenticate, where we are creating a ubiquitous authentication solution that lets your smartphone replace all of your keys, passwords, and smartcards.
+I received my Ph.D. in computer science from the security lab (SecLab) at UCSB, and am a recipient of the 2018 IBM Ph.D. fellowship.
 Formerly, I was a member of the technical research staff at MIT Lincoln Laboratory.
-I obtained a B.S. in mathematics, a B.S. in computer science, and a minor in economics from the University of Pittsburgh and an M.S. in computer security from the University of North Carolina at Chapel Hill.
-My research interests include: usable authentication, embedded systems security, novel introspection techniques, and smart card security.
+I also obtained a B.S. in mathematics, a B.S. in computer science, and a minor in economics from the University of Pittsburgh and an M.S. in computer security from the University of North Carolina at Chapel Hill.
+My research interests include: usable authentication, embedded systems security, novel introspection techniques, and novel authentication mechanisms.

 Ph.D. in Computer Security, 2020